A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: A Formal Framework for Falsifying Theories of Consciousness

 The combination of \textit{inf} and \textit{pred} is visualized in Figure 1.

-Obviously, this formal setup is an extremely idealized and abstracted version of testing a theory of consciousness (for a defense of the irrelevancy of these details, see \cite{kleiner2021falsification}).
+Obviously, this formal setup is an extremely idealized and abstracted version of testing a theory of consciousness (for a defense of the irrelevancy of other details, however, see \cite{kleiner2021falsification}).

-It is important, however, that a falsification framework is not overfitted or over-sensitive.
-For the purposes relevant to the paper, I do not require that falsification triggers from just \textit{any} possible mismatch between \textit{pred} and \textit{inf}.
-For instance, imagine a theory of consciousness that performs very well in all other respects and we are starting to believe scientifically.
-Then, we apply it to some systems for which we cannot access consciousness as well (say, plants).
-This gives us a (to many) surprising result: that plants are conscious to some degree.
-However, it may be that no experimental inference from plants can fully support the weight of the claim of the theory, and therefore, there are technically \textit{some} mismatches.
-The point here is not to say this \textit{should} happen with a theory, or is totally non-problematic, but just that, at this time, the falsification framework herein can be optionally permissive about some occasional mismatches.
+It is important that a falsification framework not be overfitted or over-sensitive.
+For the purposes herein, I do not require that falsification triggers from just \textit{any} possible mismatch between \textit{pred} and \textit{inf}.
+Therefore, here I remain agnostic to whether the falsification framework introduced herein can be \textit{optionally} permissive about some occasional mismatches.

-On the other hand, if, e.g., a theory of consciousness predicts that extremely simple systems have degrees of consciousness greater than that of a human \cite{aaronson2014unconscious, tononi2014conscious}, such a radical mismatch that would count as actual falsification---but \textit{only} in light of the inference that a system's behavioral or input/output simplicity is evidence against such a high degree of consciousness.
+However, if a theory of consciousness predicts that extremely simple systems have degrees of consciousness greater than that of a human \cite{aaronson2014unconscious, tononi2014conscious}, such a radical mismatch could count as actual falsification---but \textit{only} in light of the inference that a system's behavioral or I/O simplicity is evidence against such a high degree of consciousness.
 Ideally, such inferences should always be made explicit when reasoning about consciousness through the lens of falsification.
-However, it is important to note that keeping inferences as neutral as possible is important, or else testing a theory of consciousness would lose its desired empirical ``universality'' \cite{kanai2024toward}.
+It is important to note that keeping assumptions about inferences as neutral as possible is important, or else testing a theory of consciousness would lose its desired empirical ``universality'' \cite{kanai2024toward} and become less robust.